Disvster/fdf/misc/to-do.md

 ## 11/11/2025

+- for bonus:
+    - [ ] rotations
+    - [ ] change colors
+    - [ ] draw on the opposite side when map goes out of bounds
+    - [ ] flinging map with mouse
+    - [ ] loading more maps in the same window

 - [ ] check if exits are returning the correct number

 - here is a list of all the maps that don't work as they should: